 Example of a clear and comprehensive partner program (Image: Pipedrive)

 Pipedrive’s partner program is a classic example of a comprehensive partner program.
 Instead of structuring their program around a single channel, they offer varied partner programs that fit different business models.

-For example, their Affiliate marketing program is designed for companies interested in earning revenue by simply directing new customers towards Pipedrive.
-There is minimal commitment required for this partner program.
+For example, their Affiliate marketing program is designed for companies interested in earning revenue by simply directing new customers toward Pipedrive.
+There is a minimal commitment required for this partner program.
 Alternatively, they also offer a referral/sales partner program known as the Premier Solution partner and a reseller program or Elite Solution partner.

-These solution provider partnerships are ideal for integrators, consultants and VARs who want to offer value-added services and consulting while marketing and selling Pipedrive actively.
+These solution provider partnerships are ideal for integrators, consultants, and VARs who want to offer value-added services and consulting while marketing and selling Pipedrive actively.
 All three partner programs are structured with different requirements and perks.

 When you create a well-structured partner program, you need a way to monitor which partners are in which program.
 This is where the need for a partner management system arises.
 Such a system will help you keep track of the different active programs and the commissions for each of them.

-A clear listing of partners benefits (Image: Aircall)
+A clear listing of partners' benefits (Image: Aircall)

 A partner program works only when both partners benefit from it.
 For your partner to promote and cross-sell your products and services, they must believe that they stand to benefit just as much as you do.
 Aircall, for example, clearly lists all the benefits that come from a partnership.
 Being clear about the immediate and long-term value you offer your partners will help attract better partners and keep your partners engaged.